cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 And new models are usually available in less than 48h, so you can test all models as soon as they are available.

-Previously, the usage was unlimited, but now it’s limited to a $25 usage, so the value of the Ultimate plan has decreased a bit.
+Previously, the usage was unlimited, but now it’s limited to $25 usage, so the value of the Ultimate plan has decreased a bit.

 # Orion browser

 I won’t describe this much.
-But for the short span of time where I tried it on my Mac, I really liked:
+But for the short span of time when I tried it on my Mac, I really liked:

 - the native look and feel
 - the ability to install Chrome extensions